hpc-carpentry/tuning_lammps/_episodes/08-kokkos-gpu.md

 > **GPU**
 > package]({{page.root}}{% link _episodes/05-accelerating-lammps.md %}#learn-to-call-the-gpu-package-from-the-command-line)
 > such that it invokes the KOKKOS GPU to
-> * accelerate the job using 2 nodes,
+> * accelerate the job using 1 node,
 > * uses all available GPU devices on the node,
 > * use the same amount of MPI ranks per node as there are GPUs, and
 > * uses the *default* package options.